ESG Topics A-Z

 Our approach to sustainable sourcing is operationalized through:

-- Our Sustainable Farming Program (SFP) - a farm-level continuous improvement program that helps us assess our direct growers, identify potential gaps relative to our policies, implement plans to safeguard human rights and embed regenerative agricultural practices. (see also: Agriculture).
+- Our Sustainable Farming Program (SFP): A farm-level continuous improvement program that helps us assess our direct growers, identify potential gaps relative to our policies, implement plans to safeguard human rights and embed regenerative agricultural practices. (see also: Agriculture).

 Supplier Code of Conduct